 Some people go on a rampage, meaninglessly doing things without any preceding logic, refusing to learn from anyone else, making an ass of themselves in their own eyes, just because they read “Follow no one.”
 While some, on the other hand, take no authority or responsibility for their own life, become so gullible that they always do what the world tells them to do, and are scared shitless to make their own path.

 Out-of-the-box thinking involves breaking the old patterns and looking at the situation in an unbiased way.
 One needs to converge the two extreme paths and then walk on the resultant of the two vectors.

 The first step is to genuinely learn from everyone.
 And everyone means everyone—from the good to the bad, from the successful to the failures, from a child to a senile person.
 Sometimes a bad event, a rude person, and an unsuccessful company can teach you a lot more than all the goodies combined.
 They teach you what not to do if you don’t wanna be like them.

-If you can practice this, then your mind will always be alert and will be active 24*7, and laziness will be tossed out the window.
+If you can practice and live like this, then your mind will always be alert and will be active 24*7, and laziness will be tossed out the window.
 You will be learning something or the other all the time.
 So many people are mentally dead.
 You should learn from them too, that under no circumstances you will let laziness overpower your intellect.
 And once you learn from everyone then you need to take the final call, that should be your own.

 Remember, you are a human first, who can do anything.
 You weren’t born to follow the masses, so come out of the mob mentality and listen to what your heart has to say.
 Develop something unique in yourself, and don’t be afraid of going against the world if need be.
 Believe, and listen to your heart, and your mind will think outside the box to shake up the status quo and bring out the best of the best.